ansks/machine-learning-coursera-AndrewNG/README.md

-# machine-learning-coursera by Andrew NG
+# Machine Learning by Andrew NG

 This contains all the course work done for Machine Learning course offered by Coursera in collaboration with Stanford University.